pragmint/open-practices/README.md

 * **Experiment:** Play around with supported [practices](/practices) to enhance targeted Capabilities.
 Select one or two high-impact experiments, commit to them, and give the team time to integrate them into their regular workflow.

 * **Polish or Pitch:** Gather feedback and reflect on how experimenting with one or more practices affected the team's or system's performance.
 Review Metrics & Signals, included in each practice ([example](/practices/migrate-to-monorepo.md#metrics--signals)), to determine whether an experiment is making a positive impact.
 Polish and adopt practices that are working or showing promise, pitch those that are not, then take the next S.T.E.P.
+As you polish successful practices, build in mechanisms to ensure continued adoption, such as CI checks that enforce test coverage thresholds or PR checklists that verify adherence to established patterns.

 ## DORA Capabilities